Event-Triggered Islanding in Inverter-Based Grids: Distributed Event-triggered Anomaly Indication Mechanism

 \section{Distributed Event-triggered Anomaly Indication Mechanism}

-In this section, we provide the preliminary definitions for the SKR extraction from the system model.
-We also elucidate the operation of the SKR event detection mechanism that supports the event-triggered functionality furnished by our adaptive isolation logic.
+In this section, we provide the preliminary definitions for the SKR extraction.
+We also elucidate the operation of the SKR event detection mechanism which supports the event-triggered functionality of our adaptive isolation.